Encephalartos whitelockii: Distribution and habitat

 The area of this species is restricted to the southwestern part of Uganda (Kitagwenda District).
-The only known populations are found along the Mpanga River, before its outlet at Lake George, at altitudes between 1,000 and 1,300 m.
+The only known populations are found along the Mpanga River, before its outlet at Lake George, at altitudes between 1000 and 1300 m.

 Encephalartos whitelockii is endemic to a single location, where it forms one of the largest and most impressive cycad populations in Africa in Kitagwenda District of the southwestern part of Uganda (possibly the largest single cycads colony in Africa).
 Populations occur along the Mpanga River, above and below the Mpanga River Falls, just before it runs into Lake George.
 The population size of E. whitelockii is estimated to be 12,000 mature individuals.
 This species has a small extent of occurrence and area of occupancy.

 Habitat and ecology

 This species grows on almost sheer granite faces and on rocky slopes, amongst tall grass in savanna.
 Also occurs in dense evergreen montane forests.
 Seedlings and small plants are absent from open habitats which may be as a result of too frequent fires, but under forest canopy, prolific regeneration occurs.
 The seeds are large and have a fleshy outer coat and are desirable to a range of animals.
 However the unpalatable seed is discarded some distance away from the parent plant in a hospitable environment in which to germinate.
 The seeds of E. whitelockii are an important food source for baboons.
 This species is not only pollinated by wind but also by insects or more specifically weevils.
 To attract pollinators, male and female cones produce powerful odours, usually in the early morning or evening.
 Travelling between the sexes, the weevils pollinate the plants by inadvertently transferring pollen from the male cones to the receptive ovules of the female cones.

 Threats to the species includes the construction of a small hydro electric power plant on the Mpanga River Falls, the construction of roads and camps in the cycad belt, causing soil erosion and deep gullies, reducing habitat quality, the reduction in population of mature and young individuals as they are knocked down by heavy machinery and reduction in area of occupancy owing to parts being occupied by weir (reservoir), water canal, and power house.
 Moreover, it is reported that the collection of seed and seedlings for commercial trade may impair the regeneration capacity of the cycad and thus lead to further reduction of its population.
 Other threats are the cultivation on the slopes of the gorge and clearing of the cycads, harvesting of the cycad leaves for building materials, burning of some areas occupied by the cycad for stimulation of grazing pasture.

 Geographically E. whitelockii occurs closest to Encephalartos ituriensis, but these species are separated by the Rift Valley, which probably represents a strong isolating factor.

-This species is recorded from an altitude of 1,000 to 1,300 meres above sea level.
+This species is recorded from an altitude of 1000 and 1300 m above sea level.